vincentdoerig/latex-css/README.md

 yarn add latex.css
 ```

-Add any optional classnames to elements with special styles (author subtitle, abstract, lemmas, theorems, etc.).
+Add any optional classnames to elements with special styles (author, subtitle, abstract, lemmas, theorems, etc.).
 A list of supported class-based elements can be found [here](https://latex.now.sh/#class-based-elements).

 ## Contributing